napeits/frstack/README.md

 # Install the ForgeRock Open Identity Stack (OIS)

 NOTE: This is currently a work in progress.
-This should work for fedora / vagrant.
+This should work for Fedora / Vagrant.
 Other combinations have not been tested.